 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Telefonica S A with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Telefonica S A ranked in the 82th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 775.5%.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Telefonica S A. To summarize, we found that Telefonica S A ranked in the 80th percentile in terms of potential gain offered.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
 The most interesting components of our discounted cash flow analysis for Telefonica S A ended up being:

-Telefonica S A's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 11.01% of tickers in our DCF set.
+Telefonica S A's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 9.32% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow